 Play With Pattern

 Playing with patterns is like a dance, a fine art, walking a thin line.
-Not incorporating enough prints can feel underwhelming but mixing too many bold patterns can feel like visual overload.
-This bathroom pairs a floral print wallpaper, herringbone-installed blue tile, and colored granite countertops all together, yet somehow feels completely balanced and cohesive.
+Not incorporating enough prints can feel underwhelming, but mixing too many bold patterns can feel like visual overload.
+This bathroom pairs a floral print wallpaper, blue herringbone tile, and colored granite countertops yet somehow feels completely balanced and cohesive.
 The secret to design success in this space is the marriage of the same shade of blue throughout.
-Staying tonal in all aspects of your décor helps your space look bold, without feeling overwhelming.
+Staying tonal in all aspects of your décor helps your space look bold without feeling overwhelming.

-Blue can walk the line between a bold, in-your-face color and a soft, barely-there shade.
-In this bathroom, the blue-gray tile is a bump up from white that gives your bathroom major oomph.
-The rest of the bathroom is kept white to keep the focus on the herringbone tile work.
+Blue can walk the line between a bold, in-your-face color and a soft, barely there shade.
+In this bathroom, the blue-gray tile is a bump up from white that gives this bathroom major oomph.
+The rest of the bathroom is kept white to keep the focus on the herringbone tile.

 Paint Your Molding

 This bathroom makes a statement thanks to the plaid print paired with cornflower blue wainscoting.
 The white accents and gold fixtures strike a nice balance with this light blue paint packed with gray undertones.

 A common misconception about dark colors is that they have a tendency to visually shrink a room.
 Contrary to belief, the deep, rich blue painted from floor to ceiling in this powder room feels, well, rich, and not the least bit cramped.
 Added touches like wall moulding, sconce lighting, and gold and silver décor do a great job at rounding out the space and making it feel luxe.